usnistgov/TEChallenge/toolchest/index.md

 **Q. How do organizations participate--where's the funding?**

 A. Many groups are attaching their participation to existing projects, teaming up with other organizations to gain the benefits of collaboration with shared goals.
 Other teams find funding from one team member or another.
-We hope that as the Challenge proceeds that some other funding sources will become available.

 **Q. What kind of reporting is required?**